2024 Annual Meeting

 “This grant is a testament to our community’s ability to collaborate successfully.
 We don’t want to steal Trine’s Thunder, but we are excited to announce that part of that grant will be allocated directly toward Sheets Family Park,” Hottell said.
 “This contribution makes Trine the most significant donor for this vital community project.
 Thank you, Trine University!”

 The Foundation is holding $4.75 million in gifts from community-designated funds for developing this park.
-A new phased approach to building and listing community partners and donors has been created on the Foundation’s website, SFP landing page.
+A new phased approach to building and listing community partners and donors has been created on the Foundation’s website, learn more by visiting the SFP landing page.

 “We are actively seeking funds from our community to reach our fundraising goal of $6 million to complete all phases of this park in the coming year,” Hottell said.
 “I am working with leadership from the City, County, YMCA, and Trine to determine the next steps collectively, and information about a groundbreaking will be shared as soon as it is finalized.”